 Description

-Barnegat Lighthouse State Park sits at the northern tip of Long Beach Island, where the iconic red and white tower known as "Old Barney" has guided mariners through New Jersey's coastal waters since 1859.
-This compact park combines maritime history with accessible outdoor recreation, making it an ideal destination for families and casual hikers looking to experience the Jersey Shore beyond its famous beaches.
+Barnegat Lighthouse State Park sits at the northern tip of Long Beach Island, where the iconic red and white tower known as "Old Barney" has stood watch over New Jersey's coastal waters since 1859.
+This compact park punches well above its weight, combining genuine maritime history with accessible outdoor recreation in a setting that captures everything distinctive about the Jersey Shore.
+It's an easy half-day stop for families, casual hikers, and anyone who wants more than just a beach towel experience.

-Most visitors focus on the lighthouse climb itself—217 steps spiral up the cast-iron interior to an observation deck 165 feet above sea level.
-The ascent takes about 10 minutes for most people, with several landing areas where you can catch your breath while reading interpretive panels about the lighthouse's construction and operation.
-The narrow spiral staircase means traffic moves one direction at a time, so expect brief waits during busy periods.
+Most visitors come specifically for Old Barney, and the climb delivers.
+Two hundred and seventeen cast-iron spiral steps wind up to an observation deck 165 feet above sea level.
+The ascent takes most people about 10 minutes at a comfortable pace, and several landing areas along the way give you a chance to catch your breath while reading interpretive panels about the lighthouse's construction and the keepers who maintained it.
+The staircase is narrow enough that traffic moves one direction at a time, so expect brief waits during busy summer weekends—it's part of the experience rather than a frustration.

 Wildlife and Birdwatching